Logarithmic graphs – commonly known as log graphs – are a useful function in Excel when dealing with, and visualising large ranges of data.

 1. Create a standard graph

 The first step is to make a standard graph of your choosing.
 More often than not this will be a scatter graph or a similar variation.
-Once created, the graph can be edited to include a logarithmic scale.
+Once created, the graph can be edited to include a log plot.

 2. Select the axis you wish to change